 'Machine Learning Model Deployment'

-Group all text elements by slide number into a dict:
+We group all the text elements by slide number into a dict:

 ppt_data = {}